allanmcrae/toolchain/README.md

 **No systemtap support**

 The Arch glibc package pulls systemtap support by importing headers from systemtap into the glibc package.
 I disagree with this approach.
 Instead the systemtap package should be added as a dependency to glibc.
 As I have no interest in systemtap, I will not provide a systemtap package just to build glibc with systemtap support.

-**Libiberty provided by binutils**

-The libiberty files were moved to the Arch gcc package about a decade ago on a temporary basis due to a bug in the binutils version.
-This was never reverted.

-**No libcrypt compatibility library**

-The legacy libcrypt.so.1 library is not provided by glibc.

 ## Known Issues